cowmoo87/zmq-protobuf-queue/README.md

 Contributing, Patching
 =========================

-Feel free to fork, submit a pull request or copy the code contained here.
+Feel free to fork, submit a pull request or copy the all the code shown here.

 Distribution Structure